-''' cpdf -scale-to-fit a4portrait -scale-to-fit-scale 0.9 in.pdf -o out.pdf Scale a file's pages to fit A4 portrait, scaling the page 90% of its possible size. '''
+Scale a file's pages to fit A4 portrait, scaling the page 90% of its possible size.

 NB: -scale-to-fit operates with respect to the media box not the crop box.
 If necessary, set the media box to be equal to the crop box first.
 In addition, -scale-to-fit presently requires that the origin of the media box be (0, 0).
-This can be assured by preprocessing with -upright.
+This can be assured by preprocessing with -upright (described elsewhere in this chapter).